-- (1) Wearing disposable gloves, the collector shall peel back the top edge of the sweat patch sufficiently to expose the pad.
-The collector shall inspect the pad to ascertain whether there are any signs of tampering.
-The collector shall note condition of the pad and any evidence of tampering on the Chain of Custody Form. - (2) Ensure the pad is not contaminated by the collector or the client defendant/person under supervision.
-The pad may be removed with disposable tweezers or with a gloved hand.
-The pad shall immediately be placed in the specimen bag. - (3) Ensure the specimen is kept at room temperature in a secured area and mailed or shipped within 24 hours to the laboratory for analysis. - (4) Ensure the Chain of Custody is kept with the specimen. - (5) Provide the defendant/person under supervision clear instructions on when to report for reapplication, if applicable.
+(1) Retrieve the original sweat patch Chain of Custody form completed at time of application and compare the sweat patch identification number written on the form with the number printed on the outside of the patch.
+If the numbers agree, wearing a new pair of disposable gloves, the collector observer shall peel back the top edge of the sweat patch sufficiently to expose the pad.
+The collector observer shall inspect the pad to ascertain whether there are any signs of tampering.
+The collector shall note condition of the pad and any evidence of tampering on the Chain of Custody Form.

+- (2) To ensure the pad is not contaminated by the collector observer or the defendant/person under supervision, the pad may shall be removed with a clean pair of single use disposable tweezers or with a gloved hand.
+The pad shall and immediately be placed in the specimen bag. - (3) Affix the bar code sticker from the Chain of Custody form to the outside of the specimen bag and affix the security seal from the Chain of Custody form to seal the bag closed.
+Write the date the patch was removed on the security seal and initial it. - (4) Remove the outside film of the sweat patch and complete a visual inspection.
+If signs of tampering are evident, it should be noted on the Chain of Custody form.
+Do not include the outside film or overlay in the specimen bag with the absorbent pad.
+This will result in a no-test, and the vendor will not be reimbursed for the service. - (5) The observer shall complete the right side of the sweat patch Chain of Custody form with the removal date, observer's initials, defendant/person under supervision initials, tamper statement, comment to include wear the patch was worn, and medications taken.
+The defendant/person under supervision and the observer shall sign the certification statements on the Chain of Custody. - (6) Place the completed Chain of Custody form into the transport bag along with the sealed specimen bag containing the absorbent pad. - (7) Ensure the specimen is kept at room temperature in a secured area and mailed or shipped within 24 hours to the laboratory for analysis. - (8) Ensure the Chain of Custody is kept with the specimen. - (9) Provide the defendant/person under supervision clear instructions on when to report for reapplication, if applicable.